ltfat/ltfat/doc/doxymain.md

 Therefore, the *_init functions cannot be called simultaneously on different threads even when creating completely separate plans.

-\note Further, the *_execute function is reentrant and thread-safe, but not when executed on a single plan concurrently on separate threads.
+\note Further, the *_execute functions are reentrant and thread-safe, but not when executed on a single plan concurrently on separate threads.
 This limitation comes from the fact that the plan contains some working buffers.